U.S. Route 101 in California: Tolls

-As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
-Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
-Two-person carpools and clean air vehicles with a solo driver are charged 50 percent of the posted toll.
-Carpools with three or more people and motorcycles are not charged.
-All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
-Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply for a special FasTrak CAV tag.
-Solo drivers may also use the FasTrak standard tag without the switch.
-Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.
+As of January 2026, HOT hours are weekdays between 5:00 a.m. and 8:00 p.m.; outside these hours, they are free and open to all vehicles.
+Solo drivers are tolled using a congestion pricing system based on real-time traffic levels; two-person carpools are charged half the posted toll and motorcycles and three or more carpools not charged at all.
+There are no toll booths to receive payment; instead, all tolls are collected using an open road tolling system.
+Each HOT vehicle is required to carry a FasTrak Flex transponder set to indicate the number of occupants.
+Solo drivers are also permitted to carry the FasTrak standard tag for access.
+Drivers without any transponder will be assessed a toll violation, even if they qualify to use the lane for free.